YutoJP

 • いい仕事を探す

-(Looking for a good job – not sure if one exists, but you're searching anyway.)
+(Search for a good job – not sure if it's out there, but you're looking anyway.)

 • 新しいアパートを探しています